dherault/serverless-offline/README.md

 --port                  -P  Port to listen on.
 Default: 3000 --printOutput               Turns on logging of your lambda outputs in the terminal.
---resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --skipCacheInvalidation -c  Tells the plugin to skip require cache invalidation.
-A script reloading tool like Nodemon might then be needed
---useChildProcesses         Run handlers in a child process --useWorkerThreads          Uses worker threads for handlers.
+--resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --useChildProcesses         Run handlers in a child process --useWorkerThreads          Uses worker threads for handlers.
 Requires node.js v11.7.0 or higher --websocketPort             WebSocket port to listen on.
 Default: 3001